How to Check SSL Certificates and Stay Secure

 Setting SSL Certificate in Windows

-• Under the Actions menu, click Bindings and then click the Add button on the Site Bindings dialog box.
+• From the right pane, under the Actions menu, click Bindings… then select the Add… button in the Site Bindings window.

 • Type – HTTPS